Take the Audience Survey and let us know who you are (anonymized for your safety)

 Who are we?

 My name is Gary Pearce.
-I thought up this show, and I'll be the producer and host (hopefully one of many hosts).
+I thought up this show, and I'm the producer and host.
 In other words, I gave myself my dream job.
 Or nightmare job.
 We'll see.
+We launched in April, 2018.

-I'm 69.
-I grew up in Chicago and suburbs, wanted to be a radio DJ really bad as a teen, and for a short time I was a really bad DJ on small town stations in Wisconsin and Illinois.
-I returned to Chicago to get married and attend Loyola University, and was recruited into a ‘boutique’ television production company where I learned to be something called a 'video editor'.
+I'm 69, born in Detroit while Truman was President.
+I grew up in Chicago and suburbs, wanted to be a radio DJ really bad as a teen (WLS fever), and for a short time I was a really bad DJ on small town stations in Wisconsin and Illinois.
+I returned to Chicago to get married and attend Loyola University, and was recruited into a ‘boutique’ television production company where I learned to be something called a 'video editor' (and sort of gave up on the radio career).
 This was in the mid 70's.
-The technology was crude but very expensive by today's standards.
+The technology was both crude and very expensive by today's standards.
 I assembled mostly commercials and worked on some training programs for companies with big budgets.
 I didn't make TV shows - that happened in Hollywood.
 Chicago was the home of big ad agencies, and so it was a commercial production hub.

-My behind-the-scenes career continued until I pretty much retired last year.
-I came to Raleigh in 1990 to be closer to aging family, and got married again (OK, there was a divorce back in Chicago).
+My behind-the-scenes career continued until I pretty much retired in 2017.
+I came to Raleigh in 1990 to be closer to aging family, and got married again (not bigamy, there was a divorce back in Chicago).
 But I never quite got over that itch to be on the air.
 Between Chicago and Raleigh was a very short stint as a radio DJ in a small town in Arizona, where I didn't totally suck (but got fired anyway).
 That whetted my appetite for more on-air, but the video jobs paid a living wage, and radio didn't, so I caved and reluctantly went back to 'real work' (but still with the glamour of being 'in the media').

-Some of that work included making political commercials for many of the campaign consultants in the area (including Carter Wrenn), Republican and Democrat.
+Some of that work included making political commercials for many of the campaign consultants in the area, Republican and Democrat.
 I also got to do a little voice-over work, with the peak being the announcer for Travelocity radio and TV commercials for about two years around 2007.
 That was a 'right place / right time' opportunity that I wasn't able to repeat.

 The last puzzle piece is my entry into podcasting.
 My lifelong hobby has been something called Amateur Radio, or Ham Radio.
 It's a two-way radio hobby that involves learning some basic electronics and communications skills, passing an FCC exam and getting a license.
 It's not broadcasting.
 The communication is mostly one-to-one.